adewolff/dawgma-comparison/readme.md

+# THIS BRANCH UTILIZES PARALLELIZATION WHEN AVAILABLE.
+USABILITY ON ALL SYSTEMS NOT GUARANTEED.
+IF YOU DON'T KNOW WHAT THIS MEANS PLEASE USE MASTER BRANCH.

 # DAWGMA RNA-seq Differential expression analysis
 This program allows DAWGMA members to run a Differential expression analysis of their rna seq results.